Current Summary

-- •Best time to lock in: December-March (before summer demand)
+- •Best time to lock in: spring (before summer demand) or fall (after summer demand eases)

 Texas's deregulated electricity market gives you the power to choose from over 40 retail electricity providers.
 With that many options, finding the absolute cheapest electricity plan can save you hundreds of dollars per year.

-As of December 2025, the cheapest electricity rates in Texas range from 9.2¢ to 10.5¢ per kWh for 12-month fixed-rate plans at 1,000 kWh usage.
+As of July 2026, the cheapest electricity rate in Texas is around 11.1¢ per kWh for 12-month fixed-rate plans at 1,000 kWh usage.
 However, the "cheapest" plan for you depends on your actual electricity usage, location (TDSP), and contract preferences.

 This guide breaks down the cheapest electricity options by usage level, city, and plan type to help you find the lowest rates for your situation.